Skipsqueak514/Skipsqueak5.github.io/README.md

-# Welcome to Jexactyl!
+# Welcome to PortalNodes!

-Jexactyl is a modern, fast and feature-rich fork of [Pterodactyl Panel](https://github.com/pterodactyl/panel).
+PortalNodes is a modern, fast and feature-rich fork of [Pterodactyl Panel](https://github.com/pterodactyl/panel).
-Jexactyl aims to improve already-existing features of this software as well as integrate many more functions to make this software easier more advanced while also being nicer to use.
+PortalNodes aims to improve already-existing features of this software as well as integrate many more functions to make this software easier more advanced while also being nicer to use.

 ![Dashboard](https://cdn.discordapp.com/attachments/927394141158133760/1034607072316231740/unknown.png)